hapyl/EternaAPI/README.md

 # EternaAPI >> An API for ~~Spigot~~ Paper development.

+# [!]
+Important 4.0.0

 ### Starting from version 4.0.0, EternaAPI no longer supports Spigot, in favor of Paper.
+### The sources will not match the actual jar, since it's remapped now.
+But sources are still included for javadocs.

+---

 * Provides builders for ItemStacks, Scoreboards, Particles, Commands etc.
 * Allows per-player Glowing, WorldBorder, ~~Entity Visibility~~ etc.